elunna/nerfhack-changelog/README.md

 * Give a vibrate warning for all weapons and armor when the enchantment reaches an unsafe level (Dynahack)
 * You don't waste turns for aborted engrave attempts.
 * The Amulet of Yendor needs only be carried to hint of nearby portals (Sporkhack).
+* Make inventory more explicit about the container we put in/take out of.

 #### Safer bags of holding:
 The following safeguards were added to protect players from accidentally exploding their bags: